 LPG Muscle Tricep Rope Extreme

 Nevertheless, LPG’s Muscle Tricep Rope is a great product.
-Instead of the thicker threads you see in the other ropes on this list, the LPG rope is threaded tightly resulting in a softer rope.
+Instead of the thicker threads you see in the other ropes on this list, the LPG rope is threaded very tightly, resulting in a softer rope.
 This softness translates into a sturdier grip and more flexibility in the rope.

-The rope is manufacturer-tested for up to 850lbs of resistance and has a the rubber stoppers to keep your hands in place while hammering away on your tri’s.
+The rope is manufacturer-tested for up to 850lbs of resistance (!!!) and has plastic stoppers to keep your hands in place while hammering away on your tri’s.

 Swimee Single Grip Tricep Rope